 Growing from Cuttings

-Finally, don’t forget native plants that grow wild along roadsides and creek banks.
-Just pick up a used field guide, carry a trowel in your car and (safely) stop whenever something catches your eye.
-These plants are well-adapted to your local conditions and therefore need little care.
-If you have friends with perennials that have grown too large, offer to divide the plants for them if you can have the extras.
+Additionally, don’t overlook the beauty of native plants that thrive naturally along roadsides and creek banks.
+Simply arm yourself with a trusted field guide, keep a trusty trowel in your car, and (safely) pull over whenever something catches your eye.
+These native plants are perfectly adapted to the specific conditions of your local area and require minimal care.
+For those of you with green-thumbed friends who have perennials that have outgrown their designated space, offer to divide the plants for them in exchange for a few extras to add to your own garden.